thtan0602/Udacity-Cplusplus/CppND-Capstone-Snake-Game/README.md

 ### Locks
 - The controller and game can lock the operation during changing of direction and updating of game state

+### Enemy
+- Include an enemy in enemy.hpp and enemy.cpp to increase the difficulty of the game.
+If the snake scores more and moves faster, the enemy will catch up as well.

 4. Rubric Points Addressed
 Indicate the rubric points you have addressed in your project.
 This helps the reviewer understand how your project aligns with the grading rubric.
 Also, refer to where in the code each point is addressed (e.g., filenames and line numbers).